RenderKit/oidn/doc/api.md

 -   If image data must be copied, using the default buffer allocation may not be the most efficient method.
-If the device memory is not physically shared with the host memory (e.g. for discrete GPUs), higher performance may be achieved by creating the buffers with device storage (`OIDN_STORAGE_DEVICE`) using the new `oidnNewBufferWithStorage` function.
+If the device memory is not physically shared with the host memory (e.g. for dedicated GPUs), higher performance may be achieved by creating the buffers with device storage (`OIDN_STORAGE_DEVICE`) using the new `oidnNewBufferWithStorage` function.
 This way, the buffer data cannot be directly accessed by the host anymore but this should not matter